subsquid/squid-sdk/test/solana-example/README.md

 Subsquid SDK stands apart from the competition by

 * Being a toolkit (rather than an indexing app like TheGraph or Ponder)
-* Fast data codecs and type-safe access to decoded data
+* Fast binary data codecs and type-safe access to decoded data
 * Native support for sourcing the data from Subsquid Network.

-The latter is very important, as Subsquid Network is a decentralized data lake and query engine, that allows to granularly select and stream subset of block data to lightweight clients while providing game changing performance over traditional RPC API.
+The latter is a key point, as Subsquid Network is a decentralized data lake and query engine, that allows to granularly select and stream subset of block data to lightweight clients while providing game changing performance over traditional RPC API.